SaffetGokcenSen/c-/Accelerated-C-Plus-Plus/Chapter-5/Exercise-5-5/readme.txt

                                       bbbbbbb
                                  ssssss

-A line width is assumed to be 80 characters.
+The width of a line is assumed to be 80 characters.